Dishwashers

 Washing

-We assess how well the dishwashers can remove food such as oats, spinach, egg yolk, baby cereal, butter, tomato juice and tea stains that have been dried overnight, and without being rinsed first.
+We assess how well the dishwashers can remove food such as oats, spinach, egg yolk, baby cereal, butter, tomato juice and tea stains, which have been dried overnight, and without being rinsed first.
 Our test is based partly on established international standards.

 Drying

 This score reflects how dry the dishes are 30 minutes after the normal cycle has finished.
-During this time the doors are left closed, unless the dishwasher has an automatic door opening function that is activated at the end of the program.
+During this time, the dishwasher’s door is left closed, unless the dishwasher has an automatic door-opening function that is activated at the end of the programme.

 Energy efficiency

-This is based on the amount of energy used per place setting by the dishwasher on the tested program.
+This is based on the amount of energy the dishwasher uses per place setting on the tested programme.
 The less energy used, the higher (better) the score.

 How we test dishwashers

-The items used for a test load need to be the same every time, and have the same amounts of the same types of food on them.
-Also, there needs to be consistency in how many items are loaded into dishwashers of varying sizes.
+The items used for a test load need to be the same every time and have the same amounts of the same types of food on them.
+There also needs to be consistency in how many items are loaded into dishwashers of various sizes.

-Each of the foods plays a crucial part in assessing how the dishwasher performs and they’re there to test things like filtration, spray-arm effectiveness, rinsing and automatic sensors.
+Each of the foods we use plays a crucial part in assessing how the dishwasher performs, testing things like filtration, spray-arm effectiveness, rinsing and automatic sensors.

 We use a statistical test to rate the relative performance of each brand.
-Compared with data we have for all products (of the same type) in the survey, we rate each brand with excellent, good, average, poor or terrible reliability and satisfaction.
+Compared with the data we have for all products of the same type from the survey, we rate each brand as highest, high, average, low and lowest for its reliability and satisfaction.

-You can compare the rating of different brands for the same product type (for example, the reliability rating for Miele and Haier washing machines), but you can’t compare the results for different product types (for example, satisfaction of LG TVs and Samsung phones).
+You can compare the ratings for different brands of the same product type (for example, the reliability ratings for Miele and Bosch dishwashers), but you can’t compare the results for different product types (for example, satisfaction with LG TVs and Samsung phones).

-Our data is based on responses for 2344 dishwashers in our 2022 survey.
+Our current ratings are based on data from responses about 2,336 dishwashers in our 2024 survey.

 Find the right one for you.